OSRP Policies and Other Pertinent Information

 To avoid last-minute problems and to allow ample time to resubmit an application if necessary, OSRP strongly recommends that all electronic submissions be made no less than 48 hours prior to the official deadline.
 PIs may run the risk of having an application not accepted if problems arise and notification is not received in time to make corrections and resubmit before the deadline.

 Southeastern is audited as part of the ULL System.
-For agencies that require a copy of Southeastern's latest audit, you can use the Southeastern Management Letter issued November 22, 2017 or the UL System Basic Financial Statements and Independent Auditor's Report as of and for the year ended June 30, 2017 (issued December 27, 2017) from the Louisiana Legislative Auditor's web site.
-In addition, you can view Southeastern's FY17 Report Highlights.
+For agencies that require a copy of Southeastern's latest audit, you can use the Southeastern Management Letter issued December 5, 2018 or the UL System Basic Financial Statements and Independent Auditor's Report as of and for the year ended June 30, 2018 (issued December 26, 2018) from the Louisiana Legislative Auditor's web site.
+In addition, you can view Southeastern's FY18 Report Highlights.
 Audit information from previous years also is archived on the Louisiana Legislative Auditor's web site.

 New Awards - Documentation